tarheelfan/work/trettin_benjamin.assignment-1.09/README.md

-Assignment 1.09 - Adding Damage
+Assignment 1.09 - PC Equipment and Update Combat

 SETUP

-Run 'make' inside the trettin_benjamin.assignment-1.08 directory to build the project. --You can also run 'make Clean' to clean the repo--
+Run 'make' inside the trettin_benjamin.assignment-1.09 directory to build the project. --You can also run 'make Clean' to clean the repo--

 Running Source Code